ramseylab/ldnh/README.md

 You may be asked if you wish to install packages from source; respond "no".

+3. If you have updated the `ldnh` package (versus installing it for the first time), you should quit and restart Rstudio; otherwise, just proceed to Step 4 below.

-3. In the Rstudio Console, run the following command in order to run the analysis script:
+4. In the Rstudio Console, run the following command in order to run the analysis script:

 ```ldnh::process_voltammograms()```